Discriminantal bundles, arrangement groups, and subdirect products of free groups: Discriminantal bundles

-\begin{example} Let \A\ be the arrangement consisting of the origin in $\C.$ Let $\F=\{0,z,2\bar{z}\}.$ Then $\F$ is a generating set for \A. The total space $E_1(\A,\F)$ is the complement in $\C^2=\R^4$ of the real linear subspaces $z=0, w=0, w=z,$ and $w=2\bar{z}.$ This complement of four 2-planes in $\R^4$ does not have the homotopy type of the complement of a complex hyperplane arrangement, by \cite{Z5}. \end{example}
+\begin{remark} Given a generating set \F\ as in the preceding examples, one can consider the monodromy of the bundle $p \colon E_2(\A,\F) \to M$, acting on the twisted homology group $H_2(F_{\mu,2}, R)$, where $R=\Q(s,t)$ is the $\pi_1(F_{\mu,2})$-module with the generators corresponding to hyperplanes $w_i-m_j=0$ acting by multiplication by $s$, and the generator corresponding to $w_1-w_2=0$ acting by multiplication by $t$.
+The corresponding homology representation is an analogue of the Lawrence-Krammer-Bigelow representation of the pure braid group for the arrangement group $G(\A)$; see \cite{Pa09}.
+We will call this the {\em LKB-type representation} of $G(\A)$ associated with $\F$.
+For the braid arrangement $\A_\ell$, with generating set $\F=\{z_1, \ldots, z_\ell\}$, this representation is indeed rationally equivalent to the Lawrence-Krammer-Bigelow representation of the pure braid group, by \cite{PP02}.
+For the examples above we do not know if the resulting representations are rationally equivalent to the LKB-type representations of the corresponding pure Artin groups as described in \cite{Pa09}.
+We did not examine whether Coxeter arrangements of types $E_n$, $n=6,7,8$, support generating sets. \end{remark}

-While nonlinear generating functions yield total spaces which are not arrangement complements (as sets), we have not found an example of a generating set consisting of (nonlinear) holomorphic functions on $M$ for which the total space $E_k(\A,\F)$ does not have the homotopy type of an arrangement complement.
+\begin{example} Let \A\ be the arrangement consisting of the origin in $\C$.
+The set $\F=\{0,z,2\bar{z}\}$ is a generating set for \A. The total space of the discriminantal bundle $E_1(\A,\F)$ is the complement in $\C^2=\R^4$ of the real linear subspaces $z=0, w=0, w=z$, and $w=2\bar{z}$.
+This complement of four 2-planes in $\R^4$ does not have the homotopy type of the complement of a complex hyperplane arrangement, by \cite[Ex.
+2.2]{Z5}.
+Furthermore, the group $G=\pi_1(E_1(\A,\F))$ is not the fundamental group of any smooth quasi-projective variety, see \cite[Ex.
+8.1]{DPS08a} \end{example}